 Further education may be a great choice for you if you want to work with sixth formers and above, or with a diverse group of motivated students from all backgrounds.
 We’ve put together this brief introduction with answers to some of the more frequently asked questions.

 FE refers to post-compulsory education, especially for 16 to 19-year-olds.
 It’s distinct from the higher education (HE) provided by universities, though there are some overlaps.
 It covers a vast range of topics, from basic skills and language training to degree-level studies and vocational education.

 The UK’s further education sector is thriving.
-In 2013, 846,000 16 to 18-year-olds chose to study in colleges, compared with 441,000 in maintained school and academy sixth forms.
-An additional 72,000 16 to 18-year-olds were undertaking an apprenticeship at their local college.
-Two million adults also study or train in colleges.
-The sector employs 139,000 full-time-equivalent people, 74,000 of whom are teaching staff.
+Between 2019 and 2020, 669,000 16 to 18-year-olds chose to study in colleges.
+An additional 69,000 16 to 18-year-olds were undertaking an apprenticeship at their local college.
+The average general FE college also trains 1,300 apprentices.
+The sector employs 111,000 full-time-equivalent people, 55,000 of whom are teaching staff.

 Yes.
 The average A-Level or equivalent point score per student in sixth form colleges is 772.
 Research shows that students at sixth form colleges are more likely to get top A-Level grades than those in school sixth